EESSI/docs/docs/blog/posts/2026/02/Spack-on-top-of-EESSI-best-of-both-worlds.md

 ### Learn more and get involved

-We encourage you to join the discussion on the `#spack` channel of [EESSI Slack](https://join.slack.com/t/eessi-hpc/shared_invite/zt-2wg10p26d-m_CnRB89xQq3zk9qxf1k3g) and share your experiences and suggestions!
+We encourage you to join the discussion on the `#spack` channel of [EESSI Slack]({{ config.extra.slack_invite_url }}), as well as our weekly [EESSI Happy Hour sessions](https://www.eessi.io/docs/training-events/happy-hours-sessions/), and share your experiences and suggestions!

 ### Acknowledgements

-This work was made possible thanks to the collaboration with the Spack development team, in particular Todd Gamblin and Massimiliano Culpo, as well as EESSI team members Kenneth Hoste and Alan O'Cais.
+This work was made possible thanks to the collaboration with the Spack development team, in particular [Todd Gamblin](https://github.com/tgamblin) and [Massimiliano Culpo](https://github.com/alalazo), as well as EESSI team members [Kenneth Hoste](https://github.com/boegel) and [Alan O'Cais](https://github.com/ocaisa).